UC Davis logo

 An important prerequisite to any zero-waste event is providing a way for participants to sort their recycling and composting.

-More details, including how to arrange for a zero-waste event in less than two weeks, is available in An Event Planner's Guide to Working with Building and Grounds.
+More details, including how to arrange for a zero-waste event in less than two weeks, are available in An Event Planner's Guide to Working with Building and Grounds.
 UC Davis also hosts an annual Plan Green Conference for campus event planners to get tips and meet vendors who can help execute zero-waste events.

 Reduce paper